sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.
 - [Awesome First PR Opportunities](https://github.com/mungell/awesome-for-beginners) : An awesome repository for finding beginner-friendly projects in different programming languages.
 - [EddieHub Open source community](https://github.com/EddieHubCommunity) : A Supportive community for people who are interested or already contributing in Open source.
+- [GirlScript Community](https://girlscript.tech) : GirlScript Foundation is a non-profit organisation in India that helps beginners in technology and promotes the role of Diversity and Inclusion in Tech Industry.
+Check "Our Programs" tab on the website to know about their open-source events and competitions.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>